github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

 Predefined sources
 ~~~~~~~~~~~~~~~~~~

-The data flow library module ``codeql.swift.dataflow.FlowSources`` contains a number of predefined sources, providing a good starting point for defining data flow and taint flow based security queries.
+The data flow library module ``codeql.swift.dataflow.FlowSources`` contains a number of predefined sources that you can use to write security queries to track data flow and taint flow.

 -  The class ``RemoteFlowSource`` represents data flow from remote network inputs and from other applications.
 -  The class ``LocalFlowSource`` represents data flow from local user input.